iopred/bruxism/README.md

 ## Current support:

+* !comic <lines> - Creates a comic from the last lines of chat.
-* Help - !help to list all available commands.
+* !help - Lists available commands.
-* Invite - !invite to invite the bot into a channel or Discord server.
+* !invite <id> - Joins the provided YouTube chat or Discord server.
-* Playing - !playing to set the currently playing game in Discord.
+* !playing - Set which game the bot is playing on Discord.
-* Slow Mode - !slowmode to slows down YouTube chat by temporarily banning anyone who speaks.
+* !slowmode [<on|off>]- Turn slow mode on or off, or return the current slow mode state.
+Slow mode slows down YouTube chat by temporarily banning anyone who speaks.
-* Streamer - !streamer to list stats about a YouTube streamer.
+* !streamer <streamername|streamerid> - Grabs details about a streamer.
-* Top Streamers - !topstreamers to list the current top streamers on YouTube Gaming.
+* !topstreamers - List the current top streamers on YouTube.

 ## Arguments: